A semen analysis can help men learn about their sperm count and fertility

 - Sperm count, or concentration (the number of sperm per volume of semen)

-- Sperm motility (the percentage of sperm that are alive and swimming)
+- Motility (the percentage of sperm that are alive and swimming)

-- Sperm morphology (the percentage of sperm with a normal shape and size)
+- Morphology (the percentage of sperm with a normal shape and size)

 If the semen analysis reveals a low sperm count, your physician may recommend a second analysis to confirm this result.
 If testing still shows a low sperm count, our Austin fertility specialists have a variety of tests and treatments that can help.